-- Secure almost one billion dollars in additional annual public funding for Alzheimer’s research, helping increase U.S. investment in dementia research at the National Institutes of Health from $448 million in 2010 to $1.8 billion for FY 2018 (a more than three-fold increase) and prompting the U.K., Canada, and Japan to commit to greater research investment.
+- Secure $10 billion dollars in additional annual public funding for Alzheimer’s research over the 2010 baseline of $448 million a year.
+Needed increases every year in U.S. investment in dementia research at the National Institutes of Health resulted in a $3.1 billion in spending for FY2021.
+The increased U.S. spending has have prompted the U.K., Canada, and Japan also to commit to greater research investment.

-- Secure the national goal of preventing and effectively treating Alzheimer’s by 2025.
+- Win adoption of a national goal to effectively treat and prevent Alzheimer’s by 2025.

 - Drive global efforts that resulted in the G7 nations embracing a similar 2025 goal and calling for greater levels of research investment and collaboration.